FarizAbduhakimov/HijriAPI/README.md

 <!-- Env Variables -->
 ## :key: Secret key

-To run this project, you will need to add your generated secret key.
+To run this project, you will need to add your generated secret key in settings.py file on "INSTALLED_APPS".
 You can get it by this commands:

 go terminal `$ django-admin shell` and type